thrca/SickGearConnect/README.md

  - Optionally display banner or poster art
  - See if you have a show while browsing trakt.tv or thetvdb.com
  - Quickly add a show from trakt.tv or thetvdb.com
- - Receive notification pop-ups from the SickRage system
+ - Receive notification pop-ups from the SickGear system

 #### Screenshots